-Thuy is the Counseling Department Chair for the 2021 through 2023 academic years.
+Thuy is currently a general counselor and dedicated MESA counselor.
 She is bilingual in Vietnamese and English and motivated by curiosity and compassion for people with their unique strengths and challenges.
 She believes inspiration stems from her students who come from all walks of life.

 She is privileged and blessed with a job that allows her to creatively help and shape personal, academic, and career planning.
 Witnessing students' success and growth overtime brings a lot of joy to her life.

 - Bachelor's of Art Degree, Mass Communications